By Rick Steves and Gene Openshaw

 13:00 After lunch, tour the Churchill War Rooms.

 16:00 Tour the National Gallery.

 Evening Have dinner — maybe at a pub? — before a play, concert, or evening walking tour.

-15:00 Cross London Bridge and follow my London guidebook's self-guided Bankside Walk along the South Bank of the Thames.
+15:00 Cross London Bridge and make your way east along the South Bank of the Thames (best with my London guidebooks' self-guided Bankside Walk).
 Tour Shakespeare's Globe or the Tate Modern if you're interested (or, if it's a day that the Tate Modern is open late, circle back here later).
 Then walk the Jubilee Walkway from the Millennium Bridge to the London Eye.

 Evening Cap your day with South Bank sights and experiences that are open late (a ride on the London Eye — last ascent 20:30–21:30 depending on season; a Shakespeare play at the Globe — usually at 19:30 in summer; or Tate Modern — open Fridays and Saturdays until 22:00).

 10:00 Tour the British Museum, then have lunch.